Monday & Wednesday

 2nd Period

-Students will complete a wide variety of assignments including in-class note taking, reading and completion of comprehension questions, completing in-class and at-home labs, model building, study of the scientific method, laboratory write-up procedures test, and semester exams.
+Students will complete a wide variety of assignments including in-class note taking, reading and completion of comprehension questions, completing in-class and at home labs, model building, the study of and implementation of the scientific method and laboratory write-up procedures, tests and semester exam.

 ISBN: 10-1932012427